 Soup:

-- Season with salt and pepper and add a bay leaf.
-Cover the pot with a lid and cook for about 15 minutes.
+- Season with salt, pepper, and add a bay leaf.
+Cover the pot with a lid and cook for about 15-20 minutes.
+(Make sure to leave a little crack open for the steam to escape.)

-- Stir in orzo and dill weed and cook until orzo is done.
-(About 10 minutes but make sure to taste the orzo to check.)
+- Stir in orzo and herbs and cook until orzo is done.
+(About-8 10 minutes but make sure to taste the orzo to check.)

 - *Remember to discard bay leaf once the soup is done.*